isaacxbt/AnonfilesAPI/README.md

 except Exception as e:
     print(e)
-    # your file can't be downloaded.
+    # your file could not be downloaded.
 ```
 ## Error Handling
 * (10) ERROR_FILE_NOT_PROVIDED